sahakyanvahan/InterviewQuestions/questions/intro.md

 ---
 <br/><br/>

 ## 3. Please tell if you are conducting code reviews in your project and if yes how they are organized?
+How ideal pull request should look like according to you?
 ### Answer
 >Yes.
 We are conductin code reviews.
 And then desctibes how it's done